 Stained with tears, these letters were written right before Holocaust victims perished at the hands of Nazi Germany.
-In honor of Yom HaShoah, Holocaust Remembrance Day, on May 2, a handful of last letters will be displayed online reports Jewish News.
+In honor of Yom HaShoah, Holocaust Remembrance Day, on May 2, a handful of last letters will be displayed online by Yad Vashem reports Jewish News.

 Among the letters, sisters Susan-Zsuzsa, 9, and Lili Klein, 7, wrote their father Hugo a short letter: “Dear Daddy, We are well – goodbye.”

 Hugo was drafted into a forced labor battalion in 1943, leaving his wife Matild behind with their two daughters in Hencida in Hungary.